hyunjunian/Poor-Charlie-s-Almanack/en.md

 I’ve adopted the same technique, and here I am in my 80th year.
 I haven’t had to do any placer mining yet.
 And it begins to look like I’m going to get all the way through, as I’d always hoped, without doing any of that damned placer mining.
 Of course, if I were a physician, particularly an academic physician, I’d have to do the statistics, do the placer mining.
 But it’s amazing what you can do in life without the placer mining if you’ve got a few good mental tricks and just keep ragging the problems the way Thomas Hunt Morgan did.

-> It’s amazing what you can do in life without the placer mining if you’ve got a few good mental tricks and just keep ragging the problems.
->

-### Two: Failure to follow the fundamental full-attribution ethos of hard science
+### 2: Failure to follow the fundamental full-attribution ethos of hard science

 What’s wrong with the way Mankiw does economics is that he grabs from other disciplines without attribution.
 He doesn’t label the grabbed items as physics or biology or psychology or game theory or whatever they really are, fully attributing the concept to the basic knowledge from which it came.
 If you don’t do that, it’s like running a business with a sloppy filing system.
 It reduces your power to be as good as you can be.